klameer/intellisolve.co.uk_3/README.md

 Probably the most underused application in the MS Office suite.
 MS Access is a desktop relational database.
 This means you can have a lot of the functionality of a RDMS like organising and querying large amounts of data.
 It provides great functionality for small to medium sized businesses to build solutions on.

 ## Python
 A general purpose programming language that has many applications in the business world.
-Python has useful and mature libraries for solving pr
+Python has useful and mature libraries for solving problems like data processing, statistics, data visualisation and even building web applications.
+Python can even help you run prediction algorithms on your data and has visualisation tools

 A general purpose programming language that could be used to solve business problems.
 Python has a widely used set of libraries that can be used to do things like data processing, statistics, data visualisation and even building web applications.
 Python Pandas.
 SciKitLearn